Photoinduced phase switching at a Mott insulator-to-metal transition: Mott gap excitations and competing orders

+To identify the optical transition responsible for the PIPT, we illuminate the sample with monochromatic light at selected photon energies near the peak positions in Fig. 3a.
+Only the optical band peaked at 1.85 eV exhibits resonance behavior, where the PIPT is triggered under constant irradiation with average laser intensity as low as 20 $\mu$W/cm$^2$ following the same dynamics shown in Fig. 1d and the Ancillary videos.
+What is the specific nature of this resonance?
 The origin of the absorption bands in Fig.~3a,e is elucidated by comparison with theoretical spectra decomposed into additive contributions calculated as transitions between non-overlapping ranges of initial and final bands (see Fig.~4a,b), which are assigned through the analysis of the PDOS in Fig.~4c.
 Two absorption bands, lying at 0.8 eV and 2.5 eV (red and yellow peaks), are assigned to be due to weakly allowed Ru $4d$ intersite transitions from the occupied $d_{xy\downarrow}$ to the unoccupied $d_{xz\downarrow,yz\downarrow}$ upper Hubbard band and the $e_{g}$ orbitals, respectively.
 These transitions are critically sensitive not only to $U$ but also to light polarization and Ru magnetic order within a bilayer, and become almost completely suppressed in the $c$-axis spectra.
-On the other hand, the band lying at 1.8 eV (orange peak), consisting of transitions from majority $t_{2g\uparrow}$ to minority $d_{xz\downarrow,yz\downarrow}$, remains largely unchanged between the $a$- and $c$-axis spectra.
+On the other hand, the band lying at 1.85 eV (orange peak), consisting of transitions from majority $t_{2g\uparrow}$ to minority $d_{xz\downarrow,yz\downarrow}$, remains largely unchanged between the $a$- and $c$-axis spectra.
 The best overall agreement with the experimental spectra is obtained for G-AFM order, where neighboring Ru ions are aligned antiferromagnetically within the bilayer.
 Figure 4d shows the calculated spectra based on the assumption of an alternative AFM-$b$ magnetic ordering, where Ru ions are aligned ferromagnetically within the bilayer, for comparison.
-The main absorption peak at $\sim 1.8$ eV in Fig.~4a,b is completely suppressed in Fig.~4d as $d_\uparrow \longrightarrow d_\downarrow$ transitions between majority and minority spin-polarized Ru $4d \ t_{2g}$ bands become forbidden.
-The associated spectral weight shifts to the lower energy minority band $d_\downarrow \longrightarrow d_\downarrow$ transitions below 1 eV, a trend consistent with the experimentally observed partial loss of spectral weight centered around 2 eV upon entering the high temperature spin-disordered PM-M phase.
+The main absorption peak at $\sim 1.85$ eV in Fig.~4a,b is completely suppressed in Fig.~4d as $d_\uparrow \longrightarrow d_\downarrow$ transitions between majority and minority spin-polarized Ru $4d \ t_{2g}$ bands become forbidden, restricted by the Pauli principle.
+We assign the PIPT resonance band at 1.85 eV to intersite transitions between neighboring sites $i$ and $j$ of the form $t^{4}_{2g}(i)$ $t^{4}_{2g}(j) \longrightarrow t^{3}_{2g}(i)$ $t^{5}_{2g}(j)$.
+In the final low-spin $S=1/2$ local excited state, the electron is transferred to the unoccupied $d_{xz}$ or $d_{yz}$ orbital on the neighboring Ru site with anti-aligned magnetic moment.